 Tutors never serve as proctors or readers for students they are tutoring; nor do tutors proctor tests in their own subject areas.

 If you believe that a student who is currently enrolled in one of your courses would benefit from and be eligible for accommodations for students with disabilities, please refer the student to the Counselor/Coordinator of Student Accommodations.
-Referrals can be made through the LEAP referral system found on the Laker Hub.
-Click on LEAP/Contribute Quick under Campus Links to access the referral page.
-Please note in your detailed notes that you believe this student should meet with the Counselor/Coordinator of Student Accommodations.
+To issue an alert from Navigate, log-in to Staff Home or Professor Home, select Issue an Alert from the Actions pane.
+A dialog then prompts you to search for the student you want to issue the alert for, and select Student Accommodations Needed as the reason for the alert.

 Each semester, the Counselor/Coordinator of Student Accommodations requests from each instructor a midterm progress report on students who are registered with the Office of Student Accommodations.
 Upon receiving a progress report, the Counselor/Coordinator of Student Accommodations contacts those students who are experiencing difficulty in a particular class and encourages these students to make an appointment to discuss opportunities to improve their academic performance.